REU-SOS/DataCollection/README_Chris.md

 You'll need to fill in some of the blanks yourselves.
 If you choose Javascript, you'll need to look up a scraping approach to use.
 If you choose Java, you'll need to write a new program that also cleans and stores the data you're scraping.

-Save the following into a .json or .csv file, with proper labels:
+Save the following into a .json file, with proper labels:

 * The product involved in the crash
 * The version of the software
-* The build ID the crash occured in
+* The build ID the crash occurred in
 * What percentage of memory was in use in the system